redFrik/udk17-Digital_Harmony/udk170622/README.md

 samples
 --------------------

-again we will use textures in unity.
+again we will use textures in unity. this time experimenting with writing audio sample data directly into one dimensional textures.

 audio samples
 --